 Do you have a claim in a potential JUUL lawsuit?

 The product liability attorneys at Riddle & Brantley are actively investigating cases in which individuals have been injured by JUUL e-cigarettes.

-If you or a loved one has suffered injury or illness as a result of using JUUL vapor devices, please call 1-800-525-7111 for a FREE consultation.
+If you or a loved one has suffered addiction, injury or illness as a result of using JUUL vapor devices between the ages of 14 and 26, please call 1-800-525-7111 for a FREE consultation.

 There is no obligation, and no attorney fees unless we win your case and you receive financial compensation.

 We will review your case and help determine whether you may have a valid JUUL lawsuit.

 ***Please note that in order to qualify for a JUUL lawsuit, you must have used JUUL e-cigarettes between ages 14 and 26 and suffered addiction, lung injury or illness.